 “We’re extremely honored,” said Fletcher Group Founder Ernie Fletcher.
 “This grant provides the resources to expand the full spectrum of evidenced-based Recovery Housing, including the highly successful Recovery Kentucky model, all across rural America.”

 Founder Ernie Fletcher

-Recovery Kentucky was founded in 2004 by Don Ball and then Kentucky Governor Ernie Fletcher and is well-known for helping thousands of Kentuckians rebuild their lives while saving millions of taxpayer dollars.
+Recovery Kentucky was founded in 2004 by Kentucky Governor Ernie Fletcher and Kentucky Housing Corporation Chairman Don Ball.
+It is well-known for helping thousands of rural Kentuckians rebuild their lives while saving millions of taxpayer dollars.

-Fletcher Group CEO Dave Johnson said the funds will help establish a Recovery Center of Excellence (RCOE) from which technical assistance can be shared with communities and organizations fighting the opioid epidemic.
+Fletcher Group CEO Dave Johnson said the funds will help establish a Rural Center of Excellence (RCOE) from which technical assistance can be shared with rural communities and organizations fighting the opioid epidemic.

-“The Don Ball Rural Center of Excellence for Recovery Housing,” said Johnson, “will help communities and organizations develop Recovery Housing for high-risk individuals including the homeless and those with SUDs involved in the criminal justice system.”
+“The Rural Center of Excellence,” said Johnson, “will help rural communities and organizations develop Recovery Housing for high-risk individuals including the homeless and those with SUDs involved in the criminal justice system.”

 CEO Dave Johnson

 This web page is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $17.1 million with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.